 Tannery Arts is a small, independent charity concerned with making contemporary art accessible to a wide public through its programme of exhibitions and learning projects.
 It supports the professional development of emerging and established artists and curators, promoting their practice through opportunities to exhibit work, develop projects, to engage in learning activities and through the provision of affordable studios.

 Tannery Arts was founded in 1993 by artists David Austen, David Foster, Chris Pauling and Alison Wilding.
-It has been registered as an Industrial and Provident Society (IPS) since 2000 and is an ‘exempt charity’, and therefore exempt from registration with the Charities Commission.
+It has been registered as a Community Benefit Society since 2000 and is an ‘exempt charity’, and therefore exempt from registration with the Charities Commission.

 For information on our Tannery Artists please see our Artists Page.

-The organisation is managed by Andrew Bick, the chair, and Ruth Harrison, the studio manager.
+The organisation is managed by Andrew Bick, the Director, Lyn French, the Financial Manager, Fiona Long, the Studio Manager, and Ben Deakin, the Buildings Manager.
 Tannery Arts’ Board of Directors oversee their work and is involved with the planning and decision-making regarding the future of the organisation.

 Tannery Projects is an occasional exhibition and events space.
 It is run by and for Tannery artist studio holders, more info at www.facebook.com/TanneryArts